Hydraulic and electric control of cell spheroids: Continuum model of a spheroid with a drain

-where $\Lambda_2$ and $\Lambda_3$ are the isotropic and anisotropic conductivities of the tissue.
+where $\Lambda_2$ is the electric conductivity of the tissue.
 The term proportional to $\bar\kappa$ characterizes the current due to the (relative) flow of ions between cells as a consequence of a reverse electroosmotic effect~\cite{kirby2013micro}.
-The coefficient~$\Lambda_1$ characterizes the contribution of ion pumping to the electric current, while the coefficient $\Lambda_4$ is an active flexoelectric coefficient.
+The coefficient~$\Lambda_1$ characterizes the contribution of ion pumping to the electric current, while the coefficient $\Lambda_3$ is an active flexoelectric coefficient.
 It indicates that a spatially nonuniform cell polarity orientation is obtained in response to an electric field, and has been shown to play a crucial role in the nucleation of a lumen in spherical cell aggregates~\cite{duclut2019fluid}.